INSIGHT & INSIGHT AI

 - What are the challenges and opportunities for integrating patient generated health data

-3. Enhancing Data Sensemaking with AI
+Phase 3.
+INSIGHT AI – Enhancing Data Sensemaking with AI Augmentation

 - How do HCPs perceive AI integration for supporting patient generated health data sense-making during PA planning in cardiac rehabilitation?